Kiri487/2025-Fall-3DCV-Final_Project/README.md

 ## Environment

-The code has been tested in the following environment (Updated for RTX 50 Series / Modern GPUs):
+The code has been tested in the following environment (Updated for RTX 50 Series):

 - **OS**: WSL2 (Ubuntu 24.04)
 - **Python**: 3.10